dmx-systems/dmx-documentation/docs/devel.rst

 The 4 plugin archetypes
 =======================

-To find out what type of plugin (see :ref:`P1-P4 <plugin-types>` illustration above) you're about to develop, ask yourself these questions:
+To find out what type of plugin (see :ref:`P1-P4 <plugin-types>` figure above) you're about to develop, ask yourself these questions:

 * Will it have a back-end portion?
 * Will it have a front-end portion?
 If yes: